rossant/rossant.github.io/content/2022-09-30-introduction-shaken-baby-syndrome-controversy.md

 <div class="box tldr">
 <p><strong>tl;dr</strong> :
-Summary of the current state of scientific knowledge at the time of writing (November 2022):</p>
+Summary of the current state of scientific knowledge at the time of writing (January 2023):</p>
 <ul>
 <li><strong>Inflicted head trauma</strong> may cause a constellation of extracranial and cranial injuries in infants, including intracranial and ocular hemorrhage.</li>
 <li><strong>Accidental and non-accidental impact to the head</strong> may cause subdural and retinal hemorrhage in infants.</li>